peterjc/backports.lzma/README.rst

 probably going to be too much work.

 We now also support the PyPy implementation of Python 2.7, currently tested with PyPy 5.8.0.
-The PyPy implementation of Python 3 does not currently work.
+It does not currently work on the  PyPy implementation of Python 3, but that comes with the ``lzma`` standard library module anyway.

 Installation